 How Is Self-Defense Handled in Domestic Violence Cases?

 Sadly, some of our clients have had no choice but to protect themselves.
 One spouse started hitting them, and they were afraid for their lives, so they fought back.
 Then they were charged with domestic violence.

 We must prove that you were not the aggressor in this situation.
 That means you could not have done anything to provoke the attack, including threatening harm.
 If you did anything to incite the violence, it could be difficult to prove that you are innocent.
 If we cannot prove your innocence, we can discuss potential plea bargains with you to reduce the charges and the punishment.

 Protect Your Roughs With The Cimino Law Firm

 The Cimino Law Firm has tirelessly advocated for domestic violence victims and those falsely accused of more than 20 years.
 We offer compassionate legal counsel while doing everything in our power to bring the other party to justice.
 Whether you need an order of protection, financial compensation, or to fight fraudulent charges, we are here for you.

 You can start the process with a simple phone call.
-We offer free phone consultations to all of our clients.
+We offer confidential phone consultations to all of our clients.
 We also have two offices in Rochester and Webster, making it easy to see us in person.